How to visit Kandovan in Iran and other things to do in Tabriz

 Need help planning your trip?
 Check out these trips offered by 1st Quest

 Set your mind at rest by purchasing travel insurance.
 We recommend 1st Quest.

-Where is Kandovan, Iran?
+Where is Kandovan in Iran?

 Kandovan is an ancient troglodyte village, located in the northwesternmost part of Iran, in the East Azerbaijan province, an area which is relatively close to the main city of Tabriz.
-We used Tabriz as our base for visiting Kandovan, Iran, and it worked out pretty well.
+We used Tabriz as our base for visiting Kandovan, in Iran, and it worked out pretty well.

 Kandovan is home to 600 plus inhabitants who live in houses called karaan, carved into peculiar conical rocks which are said to have been formed through a volcanic eruption hundreds of years ago.
 Kandovan is allegedly the only rocky village in the world to be still inhabited, however we are not sure that this information is entirely correct.